Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Fee structures and divergence loss

 \section{Fee structures and divergence loss}

 Thus far, we have only discussed AMMs without any explicit fees collected by the liquidity providers.
-Within this section we propose a novel structure for assessing fees on a swap.
-We will provide an explicit formulation of a bid-ask spread and how this fee structure impacts the value of swaps.
-Additionally, we will present some implications of this fee structure; in doing so, we will also directly compare this construction to the prior methods of assessing fees discussed within the literature (e.g.,~\cite{angeris2020improved,lipton2021automated}).
-We conclude this section by commenting briefly on the so-called ``impermanent loss'' or divergence loss \cite{xu2021sok} for the liquidity providers of the AMM.
+Within this section we propose a novel structure for assessing fees on a swap.\footnote{We directly compare this construction to the prior methods of assessing fees discussed within the literature (.e.g,~\cite{angeris2020improved,lipton2021automated}) in Remark~\ref{rem:fee-structure} in the appendix.} In doing so, we explore the costs that liquidity providers may incur by investing in the pool.
+In particular, we focus primarily on the so-called ``impermanent loss'' or divergence loss \cite{xu2021sok}.
+We refer the interested reader to~\cite{lehar2021decentralized} for a discussion of the tradeoff between fees and adverse selection for the liquidity providers.
 As before, we will primarily focus on the properties of $\Y$ as the results are symmetric to $\X$.